falama7/lidar_carbon-main_lab/wbt/readme.txt

 * Release Notes: *
 ******************

+Version 2.4.0 (17-05-2024)
+- Removed the requirement for an input DEM in the VectorStreamNetworkAnalysis tool.
+- Fixed a bug in the RepairStreamVectorTopology tool that reversed the direction of some stream arcs.
+- Added the CorrectStreamVectorDirection tool.
+- Added the ability to preserve all vertices to the RasterStreamsToVector tool.
+- Added the ExtractByAttribute tool to filter out vector features by attribute characteristics.
+- Added the DeviationFromRegionalDirection tool.
+- Added the OtsuThresholding tool, which uses Ostu's method for optimal binary thresholding, transforming the input image into background and foreground pixels.
+- Added the TopographicHachures tool.
+- Fixed a bug with polygon holes in the RasterToVectorPolygons tool.
+- Fixed a bug with the IndividualTreeDetection tool that prevented use of the min_height parameter when applied in batch mode.
+- Added the ConvergenceIndex tool.

+Version 2.3.0 (28-03-2023)
+- Added the new Whitebox Runner v2.0.
+This version of WbRunner is an entirely new application with many advancements over the previous version of the WbRunner.
+It is now written in pure Rust (compared with the old Python TkInter app) using the egui user-interface library.
+It has a more modern feel, is cross-platform, and has no dependencies (including Python).
+You can now open multiple tools simultaneously.
+- WbRunner is now the preferred way now for installing the Whitebox Toolset Extension (WTE).
+- Added the LaunchWbRunner and InstallWbExtension tools so that the Whitebox Runner will be more accessible from other Whitebox frontends.
+This way users will always have a good fall-back if the frontend is not up-to-date with the WBT backend, since WbRunner is always current with the installed version of WBT.
+- Added the IndividualTreeDetection tool for identifying points in a LiDAR point cloud that are associated with the tops of individual trees.
+- Added the NormalizeLidar tool for normalizing LiDAR point clouds, i.e., converting their z-values from elevation to height-above-ground.
+- Natural Resources Canada (NRCan) has sponsored the open-sourcing of two tools contained in the extension, VectorStreamNetworkAnalysis and RepairStreamVectorTopology.
+These two tools are are now available in the WbT Open Core.
+- Fixed a bug with the LidarShift tool.
+The tool was calculating the shift in transformed coordinates incorrectly leading to very strange outputs.
+- The MultiscaleTopographicPositionImage tool now takes an optional hillshade image as input.
+- Lowered the peak memory requirement of the D8FlowAccumulation tool.
+- Fixed a bug with the location of the settings.json file when running plugin tools, that sometimes led to the file being located in a top-level directory, and therefore sometimes yielding a permissions error when running on systems without admin rights.
+- Fixed a bug with the vector attribute table reader that caused issue with the VectorPolygonsToRaster tool.
+- Fixed a bugs in the HorizonAngle and ExposureTowardsWindFlux tools.
+- Added a point time interpolation parameter to the LidarNearestNeighbourGridding tool.
+- Added the ListUniqueValuesRaster tool.
+- Fixed a bug with the SetNodataValue tool, where the raster data type is updated to a signed integer if the background value is negative and the input image has an unsigned data type.
+- Added a 'mean' option to the VectorPointsToRaster tool.

+Version 2.2.0 (23-10-2022)
+- Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.
+- Added the HeatMap tool for performing kernel density estimation (KDE) from vector points.
+- Added the MultiplyOverlay tool.
+- Added the MaxUpslopeValue tool.
+- Added the ConditionedLatinHypercube tool for stratified random sampling (credit Dr. Dan Newman).
+- Added the HighPassBilateralFilter tool, useful for emphasizing image texture.
+- Fixed a bug with the DirectDecorrelationStretch tool.
+- Fixed a bug in the automatic install of the Whitebox extensions that affected Windows users.
+- Fixed a bug with the persistence of the compress_rasters parameter.
+Python users were unable to turn off the compress flag previously.
+- Added the option to set and get the maximum number of processors (--max_procs flag) used by WBT in the Whitebox Python API.
+- Added the option to output average point density and nominal point spacing to the LidarInfo tool.
+- Updated the ClassifyOverlapPoints and FlightlineOverlap tools to use information contained within the Point Source ID property, rather than a hard-coded time difference threshold previously used.
+- Fixed an issue that affected many tools when input rasters use either NaN or Inf as NoData values.
+- Fixed an issue with the way that NoData values are handled during the euclidean distance transform that impacted the EuclideanDistance, EuclideanAllocation, BufferRaster, and ElevationAboveStreamEuclidean tools.
+- Fixed a bug with the LidarInfo tool that occurred when the user did not specify the mandatory output parameter along with a non LAS input file.
+- Fixed a bug with the Truncate tool; the output image was always integer, and therefore it did not work as expected when using more than zero significant digits.
+- Fixed a bug with the ConstructVectorTIN tool that resulted in an error when no field data are used.
+- Modified the code for writing to the settings.json file so that rather than issuing an error when the app doesn't have write permission, it simply prints a warning and carries on.
+- Fixed bugs in the Geomorphons tool (submitted by Dr. Dan Newman).
+- Fixed a bug with the writing of PolyLineZ vectors.
+- Updated the Hillshade, MultidirectionalHillshade, and RelativeAspect tools to use the more robust 5x5 3rd order bivariate polynomial method of Florinsky (2016) for rectangular grid DEMs, and the 3x3 method, also described by Florinsky (2016), for DEMs in geographic coordinates.
+This is a large improvement in accuracy for calculating these surface morphology parameters on geographic coordinates compared with the 'z-conversion fudge factor' method used previously.
+- Added support for Apple Silicon; you can now download WhiteboxTools binaries compiled on an M1 Mac.

+Version 2.1.0 (30-01-2022)
+- The Geomorphons tool for landform classification is now available.
+- Added the MeanCurvature, GaussianCurvature, MinimalCurvature and MaximalCurvature tools.
+- Added GaussianScaleSpace tool, which uses the fast Gaussian approximation algorithm to produce scaled land-surface parameter measurements from an input DEM.
+- Added LocalQuadraticRegression tool, which is an implementation of the constrained quadratic regression algorithm using a flexible window size described in Wood (1996).
+- Added the MaxUpslopeElevChange tool, the upslope equivalent of the MaxDownslopeElevChange tool.
+- Updated the Slope, Aspect, ProfileCurvature, TangentialCurvature, PlanCurvature, and TotalCurvature tools to use the more robust 5x5 3rd order bivariate polynomial method of Florinsky (2016) for rectangular grid DEMs, and the 3x3 method, also described by Florinsky (2016), for DEMs in geographic coordinates.
+This is a large improvement in accuracy for calculating these surface morphology parameters on geographic coordinates compared with the 'z-conversion fudge factor' method used previously.
+- Added the LidarShift tool for applying a simple shift to point x,y,z coordinates.
+- Added the ability to automatically install the Whitebox extensions using the Python API.
+- Fixed a bug in the lower quartile valley mapping method of the ExtractValleys tool.
+- Fixed a bug in the PennockLandformClass tool.
+- Fixed a bug in the Shapefile reader that affected files of the PointZ ShapeType.
+- Fixed a bug with the CsvPointsToVector tool.
+- Reduced the peak memory usage of the D8Pointer and Rho8Pointer tools by about 37.5%.
+- Several other minor bugs have been fixed.

 Version 2.0.0 (30-08-2021)
 - The most important feature in this release is the addition of support for reading and writing the LAZ compressed LiDAR format for all of the LiDAR tools in WBT.